Super NES Mouse: List of compatible games

 The following is a list of 132 games that support the Super NES Mouse, only 40 of which were released outside of Japan.
 Certain games released after the Mouse—such as Yoshi's Island and Kirby Super Star—display a warning message indicating that the mouse is incompatible with that game.
-Games that require the mouse to play are marked in bold.
+Two games require the mouse for play, and are marked below in bold.

 Some games that were planned to use the mouse were never released, including Kid Kirby, Sound Fantasy, SpellCraft: Aspects of Valor, and Warrior of Rome III.

 Reception and legacy

 The Mario Paint and Mouse package sold more than 1 million units by March 1993.

 In 1999, a mouse accessory was released for the Super NES's successor, the Nintendo 64, intended for use with games made for its 64DD accessory.
-Similar to how the Super NES Mouse was bundled with Mario Paint, the Nintendo 64 mouse was only available in a bundle with another Mario art program, Mario Artist: Paint Studio.
+Similar to how the Super NES Mouse was bundled with Mario Paint, the Nintendo 64 Mouse was only available in a bundle with another Mario art program, Mario Artist: Paint Studio.

 In 2017, Hyperkin released the Hyper Click Mouse, an aftermarket Super NES mouse that utilizes optical motion detection in place of the rolling ball used in the original model.

 Support for Super NES Mouse controls in compatible games was added to the Nintendo Classics emulated game service for Nintendo Switch and Nintendo Switch 2 on July 29, 2025.
 These games can be controlled using an external USB mouse, or the Joy-Con 2's mouse controls on Nintendo Switch 2.